 Osteopaths apply a broad range of treatment approaches and for many this includes incorporating adjunctive therapies into their practice.
+By 'adjunctive therapies' we are referring to therapeutic activities that are in addition to more typical osteopathic approaches.
+This might include acupuncture, fitness coaching, teaching of yoga or pilates, for example.
+Sometimes such approaches are integrated within an osteopath's day to day practice, and sometimes they might be quite distinct in their application.
 The purpose of the OPS is to protect patients by making sure that osteopaths always practise in a way that is safe and in the patients' best interests.
-To protect patients, the OPS apply to all areas of an osteopath's work.
-So this includes all osteopathic techniques and adjunctive therapies.
-For example, an osteopath must meet the standards set out in the OPS whether they are treating a patient with applied kinesiology or with spinal manipulation.
+To protect patients, the OPS applies to all areas of an osteopath's work.
+This includes all osteopathic techniques and adjunctive therapies.
+For example, an osteopath must meet the standards set out in the OPS whether they are treating a patient with spinal manipulation-applied kinesiology or with acupuncture.

 Many osteopaths are also qualified and/or registered with other healthcare bodies to provide different forms of care and treatment.
-They may change the way they describe themselves to patients and service users depending on the form of service they are providing at the time.
+They may change the way they describe themselves to patients and service users depending on the type of service they are providing at the time.
 The OPS apply to the osteopath's work in all circumstances.
-For example, an osteopath treating a patient as a sports massage therapist must apply the same standards as they do when treating patients as an osteopath.
+For example, an osteopath treating a patient as a sports massage therapist must apply (in addition to any specific standards relating to their work as a sports massage therapist), the same standards of conduct, ethics and professionalism, as they do when treating patients as an osteopath.